This post contains affiliate links (paid links).

-An easy, flavorful dish, Tomato Rice and Beans is a delicious side dish to tacos or grilled chicken, as a filling for burritos and quesadillas, or as a main dish.
-This simple recipe is also naturally vegetarian and vegan.
+An easy, flavorful one-pot dish, Tomato Rice and Beans is a delicious side dish to tacos or grilled chicken, as a filling for burritos and quesadillas, or as a main dish.
+This simple recipe, made with black beans and canned tomatoes, is also naturally vegetarian and vegan.

 Jump to: